dominusmi/calensync/frontend/blog/migrating-to-vite.md

 headline: "Leaving behind old technologies, and embracing performance and stability with Vite"
 description: "Out story migrating to Vite + React from CRA, how it benefited us, and how it may benefit you."
  - -
-# Embracing Change for Stability: Our Transition to React + Vite at Calensync

 In the fast-paced world of technology, staying agile and adaptive to new advancements is not just an